 How it comes together: Like with the other drinks in this series, make sure that with whatever blending/food processing device you use, the fresh herbs are placed closest to the blades underneath the ice when you start blending.
 It will encourage the herbs to be broken up first before the ice gets in the way and makes for sluggish blending.
 (I’m cheap and have a cheap blendy-thing.
 It will be replaced eventually when I make up my mind which I want, for now, this step is important for me.)

-I’ve included a link to the salt I use.
+I’ve included a link to the salt I use up above.
+See the image, it’s an affiliate link.
 This link is for a variety pack gift set (My kid loves experimenting with flavored salts), but the Hickory Salt is sold individually near where I live.
 So when I run out of one I like before I’m close to being done with the other flavors, I just pop into the kitchen supply store and replace it.

 Combine herbs, ice, and water.
 Blend until your icy beverage is the consistency you want.
 Wet the rim of your glass and dip it in the smoked sea salt like you are salting for a margarita.
 It won’t stick as well as margarita salt, but it will still make a nice little rim.
 (It also goes great with lime…) Once your glass is all salted up, pour in your drink, garnish with a sprig of fresh rosemary and enjoy.